AppGharage/Curriculum/docs/backend/README.md

 ## Design Patterns
 ::: tip
 Software design pattern is a general, reusable solution to a commonly occurring problem within a given context in software design.
-They can speed up the development process.
+They can speed up your development process.
 :::

 ## Architectural Patterns
-::: warning Ooops
+::: tip
-Coming soon
+An architectural pattern is a general, reusable solution to a commonly occurring problem in software architecture within a given context.
+The have broader scope as compared to software patterns.
 :::